Skip to main content Skip to main navigation

 Arrangement

 Material in this collection is arranged by general subject/topic and thereunder chronologically.
-This collection is arranged into 16 series:
+This collection is arranged into 11 series, two of which have been further divided into subseries.
+The series and subseries arrangement is as follows:

 Scope and Contents

-This collection contains the records of the Barbara Goldsmith Preservation and Conservation Department from the period 1990-2019, as well as conservation documentation from the period 2004-2009.
+This collection contains the records of the Barbara Goldsmith Preservation and Conservation Department from the period 1981-2020, including conservation documentation from the period 2004 through 2020.

 The materials concern a variety of preservation and conservation initiatives, including specific grant projects, as well as work involving bindery operations, deacidification programs, preservation microfilming and photocopying projects, and preservation supplies.

 Specific preservation projects encompass efforts related to map preservation, student newspapers, a preservation video entitled "Murder in the Stacks," acetate audio recordings, digitization projects, photograph preservation, music research collections, and conservation training.
 These projects include coordinated programs with other institutions such as Columbia, Cornell and Syracuse Universities, as well as efforts to conserve materials held by NYU special repositories such as Tamiment Library, the Wagner Labor Archives, and Fales Library.
-The records also document preservation efforts related to the New-York Historical Society library.
 A significant amount of material deals with the Research Libraries Group (RLG) Great Collections Microfilming Projects (GCMP).

-The collection consists of correspondence, grant applications, annual reports, quality control records, meeting records, statistical questionnaires, budgets, expenditure reports, invoices and other financial records.
-The collection also includes records documenting the department's administrative activities, such as strategic planning documents and job descriptions.
+The collection consists of correspondence, grant applications, annual reports, and meeting records, as well as records documenting the department's administrative activities, such as strategic planning documents and job descriptions.
 Funding documentation relates primarily to New York State aid, as well as National Endowment for the Humanities (NEH) awards.
-Conference materials cover meetings of the American Library Association (ALA), New York State preservation meetings, and meetings of the Eleven Comprehensive Research Libraries.
+Conference materials cover New York State preservation meetings, and meetings of the Eleven Comprehensive Research Libraries.

 In accordance with the American Institute for Conservation (AIC) code of ethics, conservation documentation is maintained in order to establish the condition and aid in the care of cultural property.
 Conservation documentation relates to treatment of items in the NYU Bobst Special Collections (The Fales Library & Special Collections; Tamiment Library & Wagner Archives; University Archives), the Stephen Chan Library Collection (Institute of Fine Arts), the Ehrman Medical Archives, and the Courant Institute Library.